Politico: Staff

+On March 29, 2026, Politico announced the appointment of Jonathan Greenberger, who has been its executive vice president since 2024, as its next global editor.
+He will replace John Harris from May, 1.

 Controversies

+Unverified report

 In January 2022, Politico Playbook incorrectly reported that United States Supreme Court justice Sonia Sotomayor had been seen having dinner with leading Democrats, after Sotomayor earlier having claimed that she could not appear in person for oral arguments at the court.
 It later turned out that Politico had mistaken Chuck Schumer's wife Iris Weinshall for Sotomayor, who had never been at the dinner, and Politico had not verified the report.

 Coverage of Donald Trump

-During the 2016 United States presidential election, Cambridge Analytica, a British political consulting firm, targeted pro-Trump voters and anti-Hillary Clinton voters with native advertising and sponsored or branded content on Politico.
+During the 2016 United States presidential election, Cambridge Analytica, a British political consulting firm, targeted pro-Donald Trump voters and anti-Hillary Clinton voters with native advertising and sponsored or branded content on Politico.

 On January 14, 2021, conservative commentator Ben Shapiro was featured as a guest writer for Politico's Playbook newsletter, where he defended Republicans in the U.S. House of Representatives who opposed the second impeachment of Donald Trump.
 The newsletter drew backlash from Politico staffers.
 Matthew Kaminski, editor in chief of Politico, declined to apologize and defended the decision to publish the article, stating: "We're not going to back away from having published something because some people think it was a mistake to do so."
 He added that the newspaper "stands by every word" in the article.
 According to The Daily Beast, more than 100 Politico staffers signed onto a letter to publisher Robert Allbritton criticizing Politicos decision to feature Shapiro's article and the response from Kaminski.

-In 2024, Politico was handed leaked confidential materials from the Donald Trump presidential campaign.
+In 2024, Politico was handed leaked confidential materials from the Trump presidential campaign.
 Politico confirmed that the documents were authentic but refused to report on their contents.
-The Associated Press wrote that the decision by Politico to not report on the Trump campaign leaks stands "in marked contrast" to Politicos extensive reporting on the leaked email communications of Hillary Clinton's 2016 campaign manager, John Podesta.
+The Associated Press wrote that the decision by Politico to not report on the Trump campaign leaks stands "in marked contrast" to Politicos extensive reporting on the leaked email communications of Hillary's 2016 campaign manager, John Podesta.

+In 2026, President Trump denied Politico entry the White House, accusing it spreading fake news unfavorable to Trump.